cape-town-testing/meetup/2018-Q3/README.md

 _Get ready for some stories from the trenches of effecting real transformation!
 A published author and celebrated community member who is actively working to bring transformation to the tech industry, we are privileged to bring you Rogeema Kenny._

-_Rogeema graduated with a B.Sc in Electrical Engineering from UCT in 2005, and spent 10 years in the power and energy sector, before moving into development consulting where she now works as a consultant in the Transport practice at Pegasys.
+_Rogeema graduated with a B. Sc in Electrical Engineering from UCT in 2005, and spent 10 years in the power and energy sector, before moving into development consulting where she now works as a consultant in the Transport practice at Pegasys.
 She is very passionate about getting more women involved in technology fields.
 Some of her achievements and accolades include:_
 - _Bestselling co-author of the motivational book of short stories, Empowered – part of the Wake Up, Live the Life You Love series._
 - _Mozilla Tech Speaker – graduated in 2017_
 - _Mentor – certified by Mentoring Standard, the only certifying body of it's kind in the world_